dotCMS/plugin-seeds/OSGi/com.dotcms.tuckey/README.md

 * *Testing the forward rule (dotCMS resource)*: http://localhost:8080/example/forwardDotCMS/
 * *Testing the redirect rule*: http://localhost:8080/example/redirect/
 * *Testing the rewrite rule*: http://localhost:8080/example/rewrite/locations/
-* *Testing the conditions*: http://localhost:8080/example/condition -> If call it using google Chrome it will display the message "from google Chrome" if not, will do nothing (404 error).
+* *Testing the conditions*: http://localhost:8080/example/condition/ -> If call it using Google Chrome it will redirect to the about-us page and add an URL Parameter named "browser" with the value "chrome" (about-us/?browser=chrome), if is called from another browser will show up the 404 error page.